craue/TwigExtensionsBundle/README.md

 TwigExtensionsBundle is just a collection of Twig extensions i find useful.

+This bundle should be used in conjunction with Symfony2.

 ## DecorateEmptyValueExtension

 Provides an enhanced `default` filter to decorate empty values with a placeholder which can even be HTML.